KelseySt/swe/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Alumni Feature
-Due to budget constraints, to run the Alumni feature, a local proxy must be run.
+Due to budget constraints, to run the Alumni feature, a local proxy server must be run for alumni backend functionality.
 If you'd like to test the feature run these commands:

 ```
 npm install